Be a blessing not a brat. Be a joy not a jerk. Be a listener not a loud mouth. Be a peacemaker not a pain in the rear. Be safe not stubborn.

-Consider there may be truth in what they are saying.
-Or at least it may be true to them and instead of being irritated, be kind, humble, meek, compassionate…(Col. above)
+Consider there may be truth in what they are saying, or at least it may be true to them.
+Instead of being irritated, be kind, humble, meek, compassionate…(Col. above)

 “Some people are willing to put their life on the line and injure another person physically or emotionally to protect their ego and restore their injured self-esteem.
 Inflated egos are most vulnerable to the slightest pokes and scratches, which is a common infliction of defensive and confrontational people” Nadia Pershun, PhD

 Let’s go to Dr. Barbara DeAngelis (marriage counselor) for some help on being too irritable with our partners.
 She says: